-Apply appropriate methodologies to assess characteristics of the demand for water arising from individual, sectoral and environmental uses.
-Derive the parameters of water demand required for policy purposes: Marginal Value, PED, IED, WTP, and risk parameters for all the relevant dimensions of demand (see table1).
-The evaluation process should be undertaken in accordance with carefully constructed methodologies, and be independent of any prior rights to water resources.
-This enables an evaluation of water uses according to the benefits that accrue to all of society from them.
+Appropriate economic methodologies assess the demand for water and derive the desired parameters: Marginal Value, PED, IED, WTP, and risk parameters for the relevant dimensions of demand.
+The evaluation process should be undertaken in accordance with the economic methodologies, and be independent of the prior rights to water resources

 II.
-Determine Efficient Allocations
+Determine Allocation